 The Taxable Subsidiaries hold certain portfolio investments for the Company.
 The Taxable Subsidiaries are consolidated for financial reporting purposes, and the portfolio investments held by the Taxable Subsidiaries are included in the Company's consolidated financial statements.
 The principal purpose of the Taxable Subsidiaries is to permit the Company to hold equity investments in portfolio companies which are "pass through" entities for U.S. federal income tax purposes in order to comply with the "source-of-income" requirements contained in the RIC tax provisions of Subchapter M of the Code.
 The Taxable Subsidiaries are not consolidated with the Company for U.S. federal corporate income tax purposes, and each Taxable Subsidiary is subject to U.S. federal corporate income tax on its taxable income.
 The Taxable Subsidiaries are taxed as corporations and do not intend to qualify as a RIC pursuant to Subchapter M of the Code.
 As corporations, the Taxable Subsidiaries are obligated to pay U.S. federal, state and local income tax on taxable income, as applicable.
-Income earned and gains realized on the investment or investments held by the Taxable Subsidiary are taxable to such subsidiary.
-A tax provision for ordinary income, if any, is shown as income tax provision in the Consolidated Statements of Operations of the Company.
-A tax provision for realized and unrealized gains (losses) on investments in the Consolidated Statements of Operations of the Company classifies interest and penalties, if any, as a component of income tax provision on the consolidated statements of operations.
-Income tax expense at the Taxable Subsidiaries is included as a component of the income tax provision, depending on the character of the underlying taxable income (ordinary or capital gains), on the consolidated statements of operations.
-For the years ended December 31, 2022, 2021, and 2020, income tax expense at the Taxable Subsidiaries was \$1,809, \$1,827, and \$628, respectively.
+Income earned and gains realized on the investment or investments held by the Taxable Subsidiary is to subsidiary is normalized gains on investments is included as a reduction of realized and unrealized gains (losses) on investments in the Consolidated Statements of Operations of the Company.
+For the years ended December 31, 2022, 2021, and 2020, the Taxable Subsidiaries were subject to a 21% U.S. federal income tax expense at the Taxable Subsidiaries is included as a component of the income tax provision on the consolidated statements of operations.
+Income tax provision, depending on the character of the underlying taxable income (ordinary or capital gains), on the consolidated statements of operations.
+For the years ended December 31, 2022, 2021, and 2020, income tax provision at the Taxable Subsidiaries is included as a component of the income tax provision on the consolidated statements of underlying taxable income (ordinary or capital gains), on the